Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/publication/ye-2021-mapping/index.md

   with two classic 2D-LiDAR-based SLAM algorithms in indoor environments.
 The results show that this framework is effective in handling dynamic objects and reducing the mapping error.'
-publication: '*2021 IEEE International Conference on Robotics and Biomimetics (ROBIO)*'
 ---